 - a.
 Essential usage bills by ratemaking area; and - b.
-Average usage bills by ratemaking area and resulting AR20, AR50, and HM for average usage bills.
+Average usage bills by ratemaking area and resulting AR20, AR50, and HM for average usage bills. - c.
+If the proceeding is a General Rate Case, concurrent with any modeling effort necessary to represent bill impacts of an authorized revenue requirement associated with a Proposed Decision, the same entity updating the rates associated with an authorized revenue requirement shall update the affordability metrics for production in the same Commission document that presents the rate impacts.

-9. In any initial Tier 3 Advice Letter (AL) filing requesting a revenue increase estimated to exceed one percent of currently approved revenues systemwide, California Water Service Company, Golden State Water Company, San Jose Water Company, California-American Water Company, San Gabriel Valley Water Company, Suburban Water Systems, Liberty Utilities (Park Water Company and Apple Valley Ranchos Water Company), and Great Oaks Water Company shall introduce changes in the Affordability Ratio 20 (AR20), Affordability Ratio 50 (AR50), and Hours-at-Minimum-Wage (HM) annually for each year in which new revenues are proposed, and shall also include changes by:
+9. Beginning 30 days after the issuance of this decision, in any initial Tier 3 Advice Letter (AL) filing requesting a revenue increase estimated to exceed one percent of currently approved revenues systemwide, California Water Service Company, Golden State Water Company, San Jose Water Company, California-American Water Company, San Gabriel Valley Water Company, Suburban Water Systems, Liberty Utilities (Park Water Company and Apple Valley Ranchos Water Company), and Great Oaks Water Company shall introduce changes in the Affordability Ratio 20 (AR20) by ratemaking area, Affordability Ratio 50 (AR50) by ratemaking area, and Hours-at-Minimum-Wage (HM) annually for each year in which new revenues are proposed, and shall also include changes by:

 - a.
 Essential usage bills by ratemaking area; and - b.
-Average usage bills by ratemaking area and resulting AR20, AR50, and HM for average usage bills.

-10. In a General Rate Case proceeding with a revenue increase estimated to exceed one percent of currently authorized revenues systemwide, concurrent with any modeling effort necessary to represent bill impacts of an authorized revenue requirement associated with a Proposed Decision, the same entity updating the rates associated with an authorized revenue requirement shall update the affordability metrics for production in the same Commission document that presents the rate impacts.
+Average usage bills by ratemaking area and resulting AR20, AR50, and HM for average usage bills. - c.
+If the filing is a General Rate Case, concurrent with any modeling effort necessary to represent bill impacts of an authorized revenue requirement associated with a Proposed Resolution, the same entity updating the rates associated with an authorized revenue requirement shall update the affordability metrics for production in the same Commission document that presents the rate impacts.